 SIT Graduate Institute wants to help ensure the health and safety of all of our Global Master’s students while abroad.
 As such, we partner with International SOS, providing membership to all of our students in their medical and security assistance services.
 International SOS has been providing high quality global medical and security services for more than 25 years.
 In the unlikely event of a medical emergency while outside the U.S., the highest quality medical care will be arranged for you.
 If necessary, the coverage facilitates medical and security evacuation of students from the country.

 The services of International SOS are meant to compliment the risk management and health recommendations of the SIT Graduate Institute Student Affairs team.
 All participants are automatically enrolled in this coverage.

-Students are insured through Nationwide, which has a direct billing agreement in place with International SOS to ensure a seamless claims process.
-For further details about the Nationwide policy coverage, read the Summary of Benefits.
+Students are insured through Cigna Global.
+For further details about the Cigna Global policy coverage, read the Summary of Benefits.

 SIT’s membership with International SOS includes access to a 24-hour emergency assistance network.
 This multilingual service can help locate appropriate medical treatment; coordinate with doctors and hospitals; arrange direct payment, emergency medical evacuation, replacement of stolen passports or tickets; and provide other general assistance.